 |WMAC 7430 – Seminar in Auditing

 *Selected from 7000-level courses offered by the College of Business, from approved electives offered elsewhere in the University, or as approved.

 To be considered for admission, a prospective student must

-- Have a baccalaureate degree from an accredited college or university;
+- Have a baccalaureate degree from a regionally accredited college or university;

 |ACCT 3131 – Intermediate Accounting I

 ||ACCT 4133 – Intermediate Accounting III

 |ACCT 3330 – Income Tax